nkmjm/fMRI_Narrative_movie/README.md

   - *feature*: LLM latent features extracted from the annotations.
   - *pycortex_db*: Pycortex database, which is used for visualization of the analytical results on cortical surface.
   - *localizer*: Statistics and estimates derived from 9 types of functional localizer data.
-  - *ridge*: Prediction accuracies of an individual encoding model using the latent features for the three types of annotations.
+  - *accuracy*: Prediction accuracies of an individual encoding model using the latent features for the three types of annotations.
   LLM latent features extracted from the annotations, pycortex database, localizer information, and results of encoding model fitting.
 ### Path management and configuration updates
 - To set the root directory of the data, specify the root directory as "dir: derivative:" in the config file ("config__drama_data.yaml") under the "util" directory.